raehik/muffin/README.md

 Muffin
 ======

-Muffin is a skin for the game osu!, named after myself The Muffin Man.
-The purpose of this skin is **assisting gameplay** while maintaining the default look of the game.
-That is, it includes a less intrusive cursor, no combobursts, etc. Elements which don't require changing are left as is.
-It doesn't look *bad*, but I haven't tried to make it look any nicer - if default is fine, default is used.
+Muffin is a UI skin for osu!, a PC rhythm game.
+The purpose of this skin is **assisting gameplay** while maintaining the default look of the game i.e. simpler cursor, no combobursts, etc. Elements which don't *require* changing have been left as is, at least for now.
+It *doesn't look bad*, but it's not meant to be specifically aesthetically pleasing.
+If default works fine, default is used.

-In other words, it places in the 'pro' spectrum of skins for osu!.
-It's like the default skin, but a bit more minimalistic.
+In other words, it places in the `xX__PRO420n0sc0p3__Xx` spectrum of osu! skins.
+Or, it's like the default skin, but a bit more functional.

+Muffin is for osu! and osu!mania, them being the modes I play.

 ## Features